Hi Sue

 1. Understanding

-A practical way of providing a child with enough opportunities to hear language, is to let him listen to stories or recordings in that language.
-The story must be no more than 10-minutes long.
+A practical way of providing a child with enough opportunities to hear language is to let him listen to stories or recordings in that language.
+The story must be no more than 10 minutes long.
 Make a recording of this story, taking pains to read it as clearly as possible.
 Alternatively, you can buy a suitable story.
-You will also need a CD-player, iPod or MP3-player with an auto-reverse function.
+You will also need an iPod or MP3 player with an auto-reverse function.

-This recording, in your case German, must now be played to your son daily for at least an hour.
-However, it is not necessary for him to sit still and listen to the story.
-Rather, a background of language must be created, so that he can continue with his other daily activities against this background.
-The volume should be set so that the words will be clearly audible, but not so loud that it is disturbing.
-The recording could, for example, play while he is getting ready for school in the mornings, and while being transported to and from school.
+This recording, in your case, German, must now be played to your son daily for at least an hour.
+However, he doesn’t need to sit still and listen to the story.
+Rather, a background of language must be created so that he can continue with his other daily activities against this background.
+The volume should be set so that the words will be clearly audible but not so loud that it is disturbing.
+The recording could, for example, play while he is getting ready for school in the mornings and while being transported to and from school.

 After at least six weeks, the same procedure must be followed with a new story.
-Your son must listen to it continually, again for at least six weeks.
+Your son must repeatedly listen to it for at least six weeks.

 2. Communicating